nixiwang/PISAnalysisTool/README.md

 ## Examples (How to use PISAnalysisTool)
-To understand how to use Ax/Wx, please refer to the [examples](https://github.com/nixiwang/PISAnalysisTool/tree/master/Examples ) section of this GitHub page where you can find examples for doing the following:
+To understand how to use PISAnalysisTool, please refer to the [examples](https://github.com/nixiwang/PISAnalysisTool/tree/master/Examples ) section of this GitHub page where you can find examples for doing the following: